Skip to main content

 Sanitizer

-Sanitizers are tools that add instrumentation to the system under test by being linked to the SUT at compile time.
-The instrumentation provided by these Sanitizers act as run-time bug detectors for issues such as buffer overflow, signed integer overflow, uninitialized memory read, etc. Please refer to the google documentation on sanitizers for more information.
+Sanitizers are tools that add instrumentation to the SUT by being linked to the SUT at compile time.
+The instrumentation acts as run-time bug detector for issues such as buffer overflow, signed integer overflow, uninitialized memory read and other bugs.

 Finding

-A Finding describes a bug or vulnerability found by the Fuzzer.
-CI Fuzz provides details on the bug type and includes the input that triggered it and the generated stacktrace.
+A Finding describes a bug or vulnerability found by the fuzzer.
+CI Fuzz provides details on the bug type and includes the input that triggered it and the generated stack trace.

 Coverage